 Electric Guitars are the essential ingredient of Rock'n'Roll - and also used in many other musical styles.
 But with so many options, how to choose your first guitar?

 We previously wrote about how to choose your first acoustic guitar.
-Now, it's time to have a look at electric guitars: What's the difference between a solid body and a semi-acoustic guitar?
+Now, it's time to have a look at electric guitars.
+We discuss a few key questions including: What's the difference between a solid body and a semi-acoustic guitar?
 Are starter packs always the best option?
 Well, PMT is here to help you with these and many other issues!

 TOP 5 THINGS TO CONSIDER BEFORE BUYING YOUR FIRST GUITAR:

 Everyone wants a guitar that makes them go "Wow!", and it changes from person to person, of course.
 Owning an instrument that looks like the one that your idol plays can make a difference.
 After all, most people decide to play a guitar because they've been inspired by a particular band or guitarist.

 It's important that someone's first guitar should be an instrument that will inspire the player.
 And few things can inspire a person more than someone they admire!

 A good starting point, then, would be to consider what instrument your favourite artist plays.
 Not just because it'd be great to play something that looks similar, but also for the sound - different guitars can sound wildly different, and if your favourite guitarist is Jimi Hendrix, for instance, you'd be happier choosing a different guitar than if your favourite guitarist was Jimmy Page.
 (For the record: Jimi Hendrix = Stratocaster, Jimmy Page = Les Paul).